HumanSignal/label-studio/docs/source/guide/install.md

 docker-compose up -d
 ```

 This starts Label Studio with a PostgreSQL database backend.
+You can also use a PostgreSQL database without Docker Compose.
+See [Set up database storage](storedata.html).

 ## Install from source